 For some adults who use inhaled insulin at mealtimes, it provides another option to manage their diabetes and it is taken with the first bite of food.
 But it’s only available for people who are 18+ years old.
 Children and most teens do not currently have this option.
 The results of a clinical trial recruiting participants may change that.

-Younger kids may be unable to understand diabetes and effectively manage their blood sugar.
+Younger kids may be unable to understand type 1 diabetes and effectively manage their blood sugar.
 For tweens and teens, managing diabetes can add an extra layer of stress, particularly when it comes to meals and snacks.
 Hormonal changes during these years make glucose levels unpredictable, and adolescents tend to eat more meals away from home and are “likely to engage in eating as a major social event with peers.”1

 Stopping for a snack after school, participating in a classroom party, eating a mid-morning snack; this could be managed by taking injected insulin about 15-20 minutes before eating or drinking.
 But children and teens don’t always plan ahead (their executive functioning skills are still developing).
 They can eat randomly, without time for preplanning insulin doses.